Help people be more conscious about the waste they throw away

 Waste management involves the regular collection, disposal, recycling and monitoring of different types of waste materials.
 These services can save a family a considerable amount of money, and can also prevent the environment from being harmed.

-This is the story of how I made a positive difference to help average North American family manage the waste in a better way through an app.
+This is the story of how I made a positive difference to help average North American family manage the waste in a better way through a digital solution.

 People usually overlook trash collection and removal services.
 Poor waste management can cause negative environmental impact.
 The more waste that a household produces, the more likely it is that the waste ends up at a landfill.
 Landfills are known to impact air and water quality, which can have a serious impact on local communities.

 Effectively managing waste can be difficult, especially when people are not conscious about the waste they throw away.

 Without a solution, it is hard to manage their waste disposal efficiently.
 Feel free to be a little imaginative with the potential of how a digital solution can coincide to solve the problem.

 So far, there were no comparable offers, so my research applied to products from the field of waste management, preferably with a focus on challenge-based garbage disposal procedure and the target group.